bohushvitali/computer-science-concepts/KNOWLEDGEBASE.md

       - Combined with robust automation, they allow engineers to make high-impact changes frequently and predictably with minimal toil.
       - The Cloud Native Computing Foundation seeks to drive adoption of this paradigm by fostering and sustaining an ecosystem of open source, vendorneutral projects.
     - Patterns

-    1. CONTAINERIZATION
+      - CONTAINERIZATION
         - Commonly done with Docker containers
         - Any size application and dependencies (even PDP-11 code running on an emulator) can be containerized
         - Over time, you should aspire towards splitting suitable applications and writing future functionality as microservices
-2. CI/CD
+      - CI/CD
-          - Setup Continuous Integration/Continuous Delivery
- (CI/CD) so that changes to your source code automatically result in a new container being built, tested, and deployed to staging and eventually, perhaps, to production
+        - Setup Continuous Integration/Continuous Delivery (CI/CD) so that changes to your source code automatically result in a new container being built, tested, and deployed to staging and eventually, perhaps, to production
         - Setup automated rollouts, roll backs and testing
-3. ORCHESTRATION &
-APPLICATION DEFINITION
+      - ORCHESTRATION & APPLICATION DEFINITION
         - Kubernetes is the market-leading orchestration solution
         - You should select a Certified Kubernetes Distribution, Hosted Platform, or Installer: cncf.io/ck
         - Helm Charts help you define, install, and upgrade even the most complex Kubernetes application
-4. OBSERVABILITY & ANALYSIS
+      - OBSERVABILITY & ANALYSIS
         - Pick solutions for monitoring, logging and tracing
         - Consider CNCF projects Prometheus for monitoring, Fluentd for logging and Jaeger for Tracing
         - For tracing, look for an OpenTracing-compatible implementation like Jaeger
-5. SERVICE PROXY, DISCOVERY, & MESH
+      - SERVICE PROXY, DISCOVERY, & MESH
         - CoreDNS is a fast and flexible tool that is useful for service discovery
         - Envoy and Linkerd each enable service mesh architectures
         - They offer health checking, routing, and load balancing
-7. DISTRIBUTED DATABASE & STORAGE
+      - DISTRIBUTED DATABASE & STORAGE
-When you need more resiliency and scalability than you can get from a single database, Vitess is a good option for running MySQL at scale through sharding.
+        - When you need more resiliency and scalability than you can get from a single database, Vitess is a good option for running MySQL at scale through sharding.
-Rook is a storage orchestrator that integrates a diverse set of storage solutions into Kubernetes.
+        - Rook is a storage orchestrator that integrates a diverse set of storage solutions into Kubernetes.
-Serving as the "brain" of Kubernetes, etcd provides a reliable way to store data across a cluster of machines.
+        - Serving as the "brain" of Kubernetes, etcd provides a reliable way to store data across a cluster of machines.
-9. CONTAINER REGISTRY & RUNTIME
+      - CONTAINER REGISTRY & RUNTIME
-Harbor is a registry that stores, signs, and scans content.
+        - Harbor is a registry that stores, signs, and scans content.
 You can use alternative container runtimes.
 The most common, all of which are OCI-compliant, are containerd, rkt and CRI-O.
-8. STREAMING & MESSAGING
+      - STREAMING & MESSAGING
-When you need higher performance than JSON-REST, consider using gRPC or NATS. gRPC is a universal RPC framework.
+        - When you need higher performance than JSON-REST, consider using gRPC or NATS. gRPC is a universal RPC framework.
 NATS is a multi-modal messaging system that includes request/reply, pub/sub and load balanced queues.
-6. NETWORKING
+      - NETWORKING
-To enable more flexible networking, use a CNI-compliant network project like Calico, Flannel, or Weave Net.
+        - To enable more flexible networking, use a CNI-compliant network project like Calico, Flannel, or Weave Net.
-10. SOFTWARE DISTRIBUTION
+      - SOFTWARE DISTRIBUTION
-If you need to do secure software distribution, evaluate Notary, an implementation of The
+        - If you need to do secure software distribution, evaluate Notary, an implementation of The Update Framework
-Update Framework.

   - Blockchain Landscape
     - Bitcoin
       - The Bitcoin protocol allows users to exchange of the Bitcoin (BTC) cryptocurrency without any trusted third party using the decentralized, peer-to-peer Bitcoin network.